USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 OMEGA's primary function is to help evaluate and compare policy alternatives which may vary in terms of regulatory program structure and stringency.
 Because we cannot anticipate all possible policy elements in advance, the code within the Policy Module is generic, to the greatest extent possible.
 This leaves most of the policy definition to be defined by the user as inputs to the model.
 Where regulatory program elements cannot be easily provided as inputs, for example the equations used to calculate GHG target values, the code has been organized as user-definable submodules.
 Much like the definitions recorded in the Code of Federal Regulations (CFR), the combination of inputs and user-definable submodules must unambiguously describe the methodologies for determining vehicle-level emissions targets and certification values, as well as the accounting rules for determining how individual vehicles contribute to a manufacturer's overall compliance determination.

 :numref:`al_label_plcym_ov` shows the flow of inputs and outputs for the Policy Module.
-As shown in this simple representation, the policy targets and achieved certification values are output from the module, as a function of the attributes of candidate vehicle presented by the Producer Module.
+As shown in this simple representation, the vehicle GHG targets and achieved certification values are output from the module, as a function of the attributes of candidate vehicle presented by the Producer Module.

 .. _al_label_plcym_ov:
 .. figure:: _static/al_figures/policymod_ov.png